Adhithya-Krishna/Simple-React-Express-App/README.md

 # Go to the backend directory
    cd ../backend/
-   npm install
+   - npm install

+3.**Running the Application**

+# Inside the backend directory
+   Start the backend Express server:
-   node index.js
+   - node index.js

-      - Install nodemon.js for better use case
+   Install nodemon.js for better use
    The React app will start running on http://localhost:3000.

+# Inside the backend directory
+   Start the React frontend:
+   - npm run dev
+   The React app will start running on http://localhost:5173